Benign Breast Conditions

 Breast cysts are not cancerous, and cysts do not increase breast cancer risk.
 However in some cases, cysts look unusual so more investigations are performed to be sure a cancer is not missed.

-Women who get many cysts should not fall into a false sense of security and ignore new breast lumps.
-It is essential to get every new breast lump examined immediately.
+Women who get many cysts should not fall into a false sense of security and ignore new Benign Breast Disorders.
+It is essential to get every new Benign Breast Disorders examined immediately.

 Breasts are made up of lobules, ducts, glandular, fibrous, and fatty tissue.
 The trauma or damage of breast tissue can lead to a lump formation known as fat necrosis.
 Necrosis refers to cell death.
 The damage to the fatty breast tissue can occur following breast surgery such a breast reduction and breast reconstruction, or radiotherapy to the breast.
 It can also result from direct injury or trauma to the breasts.

 Fat necrosis appears like a firm painless lump, but some women may have tenderness or even pain.
 The skin around the lump may look red, bruised, or occasionally dimpled.
 At times fat necrosis can cause the nipple to retract inwards.
 Although fat necrosis is benign, it often looks like breast cancer.
 These lumps of breast tissue may appear as malignant breast tumours on mammograms and other imaging studies.
 The mass may look dense; have an irregular shape, a spiky border, and a collection of micro calcifications.
 Therefore, for a proper diagnosis full triple assessment is required.

 Fat necrosis often resolves on its own.
 If the lump does not disappear over time, or increases in size, a small surgery may be recommended to remove the lump.
 Fat necrosis can be observed in women of any age.
 It is a benign breast condition and does not increase breast cancer risk.